Decision tree analysis: 5 steps with expected value

 • Potential profits for decision three: $250K or $200K

-Although building a new team productivity app would cost the most money for the team, the decision tree analysis shows that this project would also result in the most expected value for the company.
+Although building a new team productivity app would cost the most for the team, the decision tree analysis shows that this project would also yield the most expected value for the company.

 Coba integrasi Lucidchart dengan Asana